dreeeamcatcher/portfolio/README.md

 ![experimental_prediction](/images/border_collie.png)

-After training the model I was able to get right predicts for 4 out of 5 my own images.
+After training the model I was able to get the right predictions for 4 out of 5 my own images.